Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 A WIMP app has windows (control panels)
 with a bunch of controls laid out spatially within them.
 Controls such as button, text input fields, info displays etc.
-These controls are selected using the pointer (mouse).
+The user interacts with these controls are selected using the pointer (mouse).
-OSs differentiate themselves in the look and feel of thier controls and control panels.
+OSs differentiate themselves in the look and feel of their controls and control panels.
 The conrol panel metaphor used in PC app design
 straigtjackets the app developer in terms of what they can design.